Gixem/Gixem/README.md

 ## About Me
 - 🔭 I'm a 4th-year Computer Engineering student.
-- 🌱 I’m currently learning *Machine Learning*
+- 🌱 I’m currently learning *Machine Learning*.
-- 🌸 I’m located in Turkiye
+- 🌸 I’m located in Turkiye.
 - 🌍 I'm open to working remotely globally.
 - 📫 Reach me through gizem@sandallioglu.com
-- 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm passionate about learning new technologies and solving problems.
 I enjoy coding and exploring new fields in tech!

 ## ✨Experience